Results 1 to 7 of 13

 As far as shortboard wind goes, Jan / Feb is one of the best times to go!

 It's much windier there than in Thailand or Singapore.

 As for Thailand, there's not much wndsurfing outside Pattaya and they use big kit there.
 I understand that the wind is better in Thailand before the new year, rather than after.

-They get a bit of wind as the monsoon comes in but apparently this lasts for an hour then it just rains.This space is kept clear for random notes, reminders, or a shopping list.
+They get a bit of wind as the monsoon comes in but apparently this lasts for an hour then it just rains.watch out for grumpy people after all this recent rain

 22nd July 2008, 06:15 AM #5